markgbeckett/jupiter_ace/3d_monster_maze/README.md

 In simple terms:

 - Test pure FORTH version
-- Add option to exit game, if you get caught.
+- Add option to exit game, if you get caught
-- Make timing more consistent, when approaching a dead-end.
+- Make timing more consistent, when approaching a dead-end
+- Add instructions on how to change/ improve the game